NomadArchitect/jiri/README.md

 ## FAQ

 ### Why the name "jiri"?
+The tool was conceived by engineers working on the [Vanadium][vanadium] project to facilitate the multi-repository management needs of the project.
+At the time, it was called "v23".
+It was renamed to "jiri" shortly after its creator (named Jiří) left the project and Google.

 [Jiří][jiri-wiki] is a very popular boys name in the Czech Republic.

 ### How do you pronounce "jiri"?